OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-websphere-v61/src/main/assembly/sampleapp/readme.txt

       <appserver_install_root>.
    3  Change the Universal User Id (UUID)
-      By default, the Application server specific deployment descriptors assume that the OpenSSO Server product was installed under default Org/Realm "dc=opensso,dc=java,dc=net".
+      By default, the Application server specific deployment descriptors assume that the OpenAM Server product was installed under default Org/Realm "dc=opensso,dc=java,dc=net".
 If the Org/Realm for the deployment scenario is different from the default root suffix, the UUID for the role/principal mappings should be changed accordingly.
-The UUID can be obtained from the OpenSSO server console the group/role pages.
+The UUID can be obtained from the OpenAM server console the group/role pages.
-      e.g. the root suffix of the OpenSSO server deployment is "dc=xyz,dc=com". then replace all the occurrences of "dc=opensso,dc=java,dc=net" with "dc=xyz,dc=com" in etc/ibm-application-bnd.xmi.
+      e.g. the root suffix of the OpenAM server deployment is "dc=xyz,dc=com". then replace all the occurrences of "dc=opensso,dc=java,dc=net" with "dc=xyz,dc=com" in etc/ibm-application-bnd.xmi.